 Professor Dr. Khaniya is a proven visionary leader of higher education.
-As a former Vice-Chancellor, he will be sharing the wealth of knowledge and experience with the aspiring leaders of higher education around the world.
+As a former Vice-Chancellor of Tribhuvan University (one of the world’s largest), he will be sharing the wealth of knowledge and experience with the aspiring leaders of higher education around the world.
 He turned around one of the largest universities in the world setting an example of successful change management.
 As Vice-Chancellor of Tribhuvan University, he collaborated with international organizations to transform the lesser-known teaching-centered university into an internationally recognized research institution listed among the top world-class universities.
 He initiated a student-centered learning approach throughout the university consisting of more than one thousand campuses, changed the annual high stake examinations into semester-based practical skill assessments, and navigated political attacks with grace.
 As he brought the dwindling university back to track, he sketched Strategic Vision 2030 geared to transform the behemoth institution before his four-year term as the chief executive ended in September 2019.

 He created a sense of urgency and brought various constituencies together around his vision of transforming the national higher education institution.
 He settled the ongoing debates, successfully conducted the student union elections, consolidated the resources, equipped classrooms and labs, and streamlined services.
 The institution was so entrenched in pessimism that when the news broke out about TU’s rise in the Times Higher Education, too many people reeled in disbelief.